KarmaLabsAI/SillyPort-Runtime/README.md

 ---

-**Status**: Phase 6 Console Testing Interface Complete - Core infrastructure, character system, chat system, prompt system, and console API fully implemented and tested.
-Memory & Performance phase in progress.
+**Status**: Phase 6 Complete - All core infrastructure, character system, chat system, prompt system, memory management, stress testing, and console API fully implemented and tested.
+The runtime is production-ready with comprehensive test coverage and performance validation.

 For detailed technical information, see the [specification document](.project/spec/sillytavern-runtime-spec.md).